ppscpi

 • CHECK <bool> - enable or disable readback checking during STREAM

-• CHECK? - query the current check setting
+• CHECK? - query the check setting

 • CLOCK:STREAMER? - query the measured streamer clock frequency in Hz